-In all relevant periods, Congressman Mica has been in a position of leadership on Congressional matters related to aviation and aviation security.
-From January 2001 through January 2007, he served as Chairman of the Aviation Subcommittee of Transportation House and Infrastructure Committee.
+Aviation Subcommittee of the House Transportation and Infrastructure Committee.
 From January 2007 through January 2011, he was the Ranking Republican Member on the House Transportation and Infrastructure Committee.
-From January 2011 through the present, Congressman Mica has served as Chairman of the House Transportation and Infrastructure Committee.
-These positions gave Chairman Mica a leadership role in the Congressional debate over the nation's response to the terrorist attacks on September 11, 2001, aviation security generally, and the passage of the ATSA, which is at issue in this case.
+From January 2011 to January 2013, Congressman Mica served as Transportation Chairman of the House and Infrastructure Committee.
+He remains a senior member of the Committee.
+These positions gave Chairman Mica leadership role а in the Congressional debate over the nation's response to the terrorist attacks on September 11, 2001, aviation security generally, and the passage of the ATSA, which is at issue in this case.

-After terrorist attacks on September 11, 2001, in which aircrafts were hijacked and nearly 3,000 civilians innocent were murdered.
-Congress understood that the swift flow of threat information to the government was of critical importance.
-Congressman Mica and other members of Congress recognized that those on the front lines of the aviation industry were uniquely positioned to share information that was vital to protecting the country from another attack.
-They also realized that often it was airlines, airports, and other regulated entities that were in the best position to file suspicious incident reports.
+As a result of the terrorist attacks on September 11, 2001, in which aircrafts were hijacked and nearly 3,000 innocent civilians were murdered, Congress decided that the swift flow of potential threat information to the government was of critical importance.
+Congressman Mica and other members of Congress recognized that those on the front lines of the aviation industry were uniquely positioned to share information about potential threats that was vital to protecting the country from another attack.
+They also realized that often it was airlines, airports, and other regulated entities that were in the best position to file suspicious incident reports, because they interacted most directly with air travelers.

-To ensure aviation security, it was deemed imperative that TSA gain immediate access to reports of suspicious and possibly threatening activities.
+To ensure aviation security, Congress decided it was vital that TSA gain immediate access to reports of suspicious and possibly threatening activities.
 Immediate access to this information would allow TSA to assess whether the threat was real or not, and would provide the opportunity to delay, intercept, mitigate or avert a potential threat.
 While TSA took over some aspects of aviation security directly, Congress sought to make airlines and airports partners in securing the aviation domain.

+The Federal legislation enacted by Chairman Mica and his colleagues provided a variety of incentives to encourage information-sharing from the aviation industry.
 Under federal statutes that were amended by the ATSA, aviation industry personnel are required to report promptly to TSA information regarding any and all potential threats.
 49 U.S.C. § 44905(a).
-The ATSA also contains two provisions providing immunity to regulated entities that make reports of suspicious activities and to individuals that thwart criminal violence or air piracy (§§ 125 and 144, respectively).
+Congress was also aware that concerns of aviation industry personnel regarding potential litigation could cause unnecessary delays delays that could mean the difference between success or failure in stopping a deadly attack.
+Thus, to ensure protection from civil liability, and thus incentivize timely reporting, the ATSA also contains two provisions providing immunity to regulated entities that make reports of suspicious activities and to individuals that thwart criminal violence or air piracy (§§ 125 and 144, respectively).
 Pub.
 L. No. 107-71, 115 Stat.
 597 (2001).